Diamoon18/cat-home/README.md

 	mouseY > e.getY() && mouseY < e.getY()+e.getH()) {
 ```
 then find out what this button is. \
+Changing the color and text of the button. \
-If we press the button, then the state changes in this case to play.
+If we press the button, then the state changes in this case to play. \
+If the coordinate of the mouse is not on the button, then don't change the labels and colors of the buttons.
 ```java
 if(e.equals(menu.menuButtons[0]) || e.equals(help.wroc[1]) || e.equals(end.ending[1]) || e.equals(win.ending[1])) {
 	e.color1 = Color.GREEN;